 1. The Right Brush

 A skilled makeup artist will tell you the right brush makes all the difference.
-Even if you skills are not the best, the right brush and richer pigmented products make application immediately better without improving your technique.
+Even if your skills are not the best, the right brush and richer pigmented products make the application immediately better without improving your technique.
 Once you have the right tools ( like the MK Brush Collection) it is very important to know how to hold them.

 Make Up For Ever educator Lijha Stewart explains, "Where you hold a brush on the handle affects your control.
 The closer your fingers are to the barrel (the silver section beneath the brush head), the more pressure you put on the brush head and vice versa."
 For your general even application, it is best to place your fingers on the center of the brush handle.